faith-nte/capstone/README.md

 │
 ├── venv/                       # Virtual environment folder
 ├── .env                        # Environment variables (e.g., DB password)
-├── requirements.txt            # Dependencies for the project
-├── run.py                      # Main entry point to run the Flask app └── schema.sql                  # SQL script for creating the database and tables
+├── Dockerfile                  # To Build the docker image of the Flask app with SQL ├── Dockerfile.jenkins          # To build the docker image of the Jenkins server for automating pipeline ├── Jenkinsfile                 # Contains the script for Jenkins pipeline ├── docker-compose.yml          # Contains instructions to run Prometheus, Grafana and define their docker network ├── entrypoint.sh               # Contains script to start mysql service, activate python venv and run the app ├── mysql_setup.sh              # Script to install mysql, configure and change root password from default ├── prometheus.yml              # Configure the parameters and scraping information for Prometheus ├── requirements.txt            # Dependencies for the project ├── run.py                      # Main entry point to run the Flask app └── schema.sql                  # SQL script for creating the database and tables

 ---